ghoomfrog/silili/README.md

 *i* and *u* can alternatively be written as *j* and *w* respectively for better readability.

 More sound rules are explained [later](#sound-rules).

+# Min Si

+Min Si is a hand-signed system for Lil Si.
+It features easy and recognizable gestures for each sound.

+- *a* is signed with a stretched palm
+- *i* is signed with a semi-closed hand
+- *u* is signed with a fist
+- *p* is signed with a hand with an all fingers open except the thumb
+- *t* is signed with a hand with an open index, middle finger and ring finger
+- *k* is signed with a fist with an open index and middle finger
+- *m* is signed with a fist with an open index
+- *n* is signed with a fist with an open thumb
+- *s* is signed with an OK hand
+- *l* is signed with a fist with an open thumb and index

+If you want to be more efficient (and have two hands), you can use the right hand to sign consonants, and the other to sign vowels.

 # Grammar